jenny-tru/davidjenny/src/pages/schedule.md

 | -------- | ---------------------- | -------------- |
 | 10am | Saturday, November 16th | Seminole, FL |

-Mr. Thomas Truong and Mr. Hisham Khourshid invite our families to this intimate gathering of a tradtional Vietnamese tea ceremony where we ask for the blessings of our respected elders.
+Mr. Thomas Truong and Mr. Hisham Khourshid invite our families to this intimate gathering of a tradtional Vietnamese tea ceremony.
+By keeping this ceremony limited to family, David and Jenny are honoring Vietnamese traditions while also managing the practical aspects of their wedding celebrations.
+It's a beautiful way to begin their wedding day, rooted in cultural respect and family bonds.

+During this ceremony, the couple serves tea to their parents and elder family members, symbolizing their gratitude for being raised and cared for.
+In return, the elders offer blessings and advice for the couple's future together.
+This exchange represents the joining of two families and the continuation of family traditions.

 >Please check your invitations for details.